rehierl/metalsmith-menu/readme.md

 This [Metalsmith](https://github.com/segmentio/metalsmith) plugin reads a hierarchical menu structure from file properties and attaches it as a tree of nodes to Metalsmith's metadata and/or file data objects.
-That tree structure can then be used to create a sitemap, a global menu, breadcrumbs, local menus or even to merge all files into a single large file.
+In combination with a template engine you can then use this menu tree to create a sitemap, a global menu, breadcrumbs, local menus or even to merge all files into a single large file.

 ## Installation